- 20+ Fantastic Things to do in Ohio in March to Tempt You Out of Your House - January 18, 2024

 1. Talk to your kids.

 This may be a no-brainer but I’ll share it anyway.
 Road trips are a great time to talk to your kids.
 Many of the deepest, most meaningful conversations I’ve had with my kids have taken place in the vehicle.
 When they were younger, “car time” was their time to have my attention and ask me anything.
 That tradition has continued as they’ve gotten older and while we don’t chatter non-stop on a 10-hour road trip, we do spend a fair amount of time in conversation.

 2. Listen to a book on CD or a great Podcast.

 Technically, this suggestion is in the electronics category but I’m going to keep it on my list anyway.
-When my kids were younger, I was better about turning everything into a learning opportunity.
+When my kids were younger, I was great about turning everything into a learning opportunity.
 I was sure to visit the library before a trip to see if I could borrow a book or two that referred to our destination.
 If that didn’t work, I could always find a classic story that they’d enjoy listening too.
 Things are easier today.
 You can find a great book through audible.com (and get two free books) or find a podcast on any topic imaginable with a simple Google search.

 3. Play a game.

 My kids still love to play the memory game, “I’m going on a road trip, and I’m going to pack…” Everyone takes turns saying what they will take while reciting each earlier response.
-The only difference between playing this game now as opposed to when they were younger is now they try to shock me with their response.
+The only difference between playing this game now as opposed to when they were younger is now they try to shock me with their response which almost always includes something about puke or dirty underwear.

 When my kids were younger, they’d play the license plate game, I Spy, Road Trip B-I-N-G-O or eagerly check items off a custom scavenger list that I’d prepare for the occasion.